Hyperdispensationalism: General views

-The truths, advocates say, were gradually recovered in reverse order starting during the Reformation.
-For example, Martin Luther is credited with recovery of "justification by faith" and John Nelson Darby with "Church Truth".

-Hyperdispensationalists reject water baptism (along with charismatic gifts, prophets, and apostles), which divides them from mainstream dispensationalists, who are often Baptists, like W. A. Criswell, or in earlier times Presbyterians like James H. Brookes.
-So instead of various water baptisms, they believe in the baptism made without hands and without water by the Spirit, which occurs when one believes in Christ as their Savior whereby one is identified with Christ's death, burial, and resurrection.
-While hyperdispensationalists reject water baptism like ultradispensationalists, they still practice the Lord's Supper as a memorial and not as an ordinance.
-(Ultradispensationalists also reject the Lord's Supper and water baptism.)

 Hyperdispensationalists are not monolithic nor homogenous.
-There are two main positions, as well as a few other minor variations.
-The two main positions are Acts 9 and Acts 13.
-The differences are minor, being only technical.
-They all see the dispensation of Grace, which is the church age, as beginning with the Apostle Paul.
+There are two main positions: Acts 9 and Acts 13.
+Both see the dispensation of Grace, which is the church age, as beginning with the Apostle Paul.
 Also, within the movement is found King James only elements associated mainly with the teachings of Richard Jordan and Grace School of the Bible.
-While the Acts 2 position tries to distance itself from its more consistent dispensational brothers, as well as ultradispensationalism (starts the church after Acts 28), they are all true dispensationalists and fully evangelical still tending towards fundamentalism.
-Furthermore, the differences separating the Mid-Acts position from the Acts 28 position are just as great as those separating the Acts 2 position from its more consistent Mid-Acts dispensational brothers.
+While the Acts 2 position differs from other forms of dispensationalism, they are all true dispensationalists and fully evangelical still tending towards fundamentalism.
+Furthermore, the differences separating the Mid-Acts position from the Acts 28 position are just as great as those separating the Acts 2 position from the Mid-Acts dispensational position.

+Water baptism

+Hyperdispensationalists reject water baptism (along with charismatic gifts, prophets, and apostles), which divides them from mainstream dispensationalists, who are often Baptists, like W. A. Criswell, or in earlier times Presbyterians like James H. Brookes.
+Instead, they believe in baptism made without hands and without water, by the Spirit, which occurs when one believes in Christ as their Savior whereby one is identified with Christ's death, burial, and resurrection.
+While hyperdispensationalists reject water baptism like ultradispensationalists, they still practice the Lord's Supper as a memorial and not as an ordinance, whereas ultradispensationalists reject both the Lord's Supper and water baptism.

+Testamental continuity

+Hyperdispensationalists follow absolute discontinuity between testaments, believing that none of the Old Testament applies or is binding on Christians today who are instead governed by the Law of Christ.